 One of our optometrists or orthoptists will then thoroughly assess your vision.
 A number of tests will be performed to comprehensively assess the function and health of your eyes.
 We will then discuss which procedures you may be suitable for and how they will address your individual needs.

 Feel free to bring along all of your questions and we will endeavour to answer them thoroughly.
 You will receive all the information that is relevant to your condition and treatment.
+Also, please bring your sunglasses with you as you may need to wear these after your eye assessment due to glare.

 Depending on the results from your consultation, we may require for you to return for an additional appointment with Dr Wolfe or you may request to return to see Dr Wolfe to help you make an informed decision.
 Either way, this is a good opportunity for you to discuss any specific questions you may have regarding the procedures.